Haere mai! Ma te huruhuru, ka rere te manu!

 Adorn the bird with feathers so that it can fly!

-On behalf of our staff, The Board of Trustees and our HOK committee I extend a warm welcome to you all and encourage current and prospective parents alike to come and see all the wonderful learning that takes place in our busy school.
+On behalf of our staff, our school’s Board and our HOK committee I extend a warm welcome to you all and encourage current and prospective parents alike, to come and see all the wonderful learning that takes place in our busy school.
 It would be my pleasure to show you around our school.

 We place a strong emphasis on the E.P.I.C.
 Gospel Values.
 The values of Empathy, Perseverance, Integrity and Creativity have been developed from our founding order The Brigidine Sisters.
 These underpin everything we do.